 To successfully do business in Austria it is paramount that time is dedicated to understanding the culture of Austrian business society.
 Great value is placed on academic acumen, punctuality and pre-planning before meetings.
 It is advisable to work with Austrian subsidiary companies in a spirit of co-operation and co-determination to honour the proud Austrian concept of social partnership or Sozialpartnerschaft.
 It is also important to note that it is customary for Austrians to refer to even close colleagues by their surname and that Austrians appreciate a literal use of language so avoid ambiguity.

-As you can see the country enjoying a high score on The World Bank’s scale for ease of doing business in does not mean that doing business in Austria is without its complications.
-Many make the mistake of assuming Austrians are like Germans when in fact, they are extremely proud of their own unique culture, steeped in history.
+As you can see, a high score on The World Bank’s scale for ease of doing business does not mean that doing business in Austria is without its complications.
+Many make the mistake of assuming Austrians are like Germans, when in fact they are extremely proud of their own unique culture, steeped in history.
 The World Business Culture website offers useful advice and knowledge on how to avoid such misconceptions whilst bringing you up to speed on the Austrian economy and business logics to pave the way for your commercial success in Austria.